 Enhance your career in Public Health

-Montreat College’s Master of Science in Public Health is designed for students with a desire to become involved in healthcare for the purpose of effectively protecting and improving health of populations worldwide.
-This degree intersects with business, law, pharmaceuticals, technology, and science, which enables students to combine their passions and find the right fit.
+Montreat College’s Master in Public Health is designed for students with a desire to become involved in healthcare for the purpose of effectively protecting and improving the health of populations worldwide.
+This online master of public health degree intersects with business, law, pharmaceuticals, technology, and science, which enables students to combine their passions and find the right fit.

 - Gain insight into the complex world of public health that offers immediate value for a real-world work setting.